zandi/ebpf-stack-pivot-detection/README.md

 All code is licensed under the Apache 2.0 license unless indicated otherwise.
 All eBPF source code (code under src/bpf/) is licensed under the GPL 2.0.

+# Kernel Compatibility

+Only kernels 5.11 - 6.0 are supported.
+Specifically, this proof-of-concept doesn't yet support maple trees for looking up VMAs, and kernel 6.1 removed rb-trees from those data structures in favor of maple trees.

 # Stack Pivots

 Situation: you have a stack-based buffer overflow and can overwrite the